godaddy-wordpress/woocommerce-memberships-rest-api-docs/source/index.html.md

 Welcome to the [WooCommerce Memberships](https://woocommerce.com/products/woocommerce-memberships/) REST API documentation!

-Memberships extends [WooCommerce](https://woocommerce.com/) and builds upon the [WordPress REST API](http://v2.wp-api.org/) to handle user memberships and memberships plans data through robust REST API endpoints.
+Since version 1.11.0, Memberships extends [WooCommerce](https://woocommerce.com/) and builds upon the [WordPress REST API](http://v2.wp-api.org/) to handle user memberships and memberships plans data through robust REST API endpoints.

 Memberships currently supports v2 of the WooCommerce REST API extension for WordPress, therefore all its endpoints will be added to the `/wc/v2/` route.